-We begin by deriving formulas for the current and shot noise in point tunneling between two counterpropagating edge channels.
-We then apply these formulas to obtain Fano factors for the bound and free phases, in both SBS and WBS regimes.
+In this section, we present formulas for the tunneling current, shot noise, Fano factor, and tunneling conductance in point tunneling between two counterpropagating edge channels.
+Details in the derivation are given in Appendix C. We then apply these formulas to obtain Fano factors for the bound and free phases, in both SBS and WBS regimes.
 We follow closely the perturbative Keldysh approach from Refs.
-[53], [42] and [60].
+[42,53,61].